20Sunny/DALL-E/README.md

 - Creating pull requests to fix bugs or add new features
 - Sharing your generated art on social media and spreading the word about AIVANA - Artify

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to this project.

 ## License